SlimTim10/certainty-by-construction/src/book/Chapter6-Decidability.lagda.md

 What happened is that Agda noticed that *there are no constructors* for the type `expr:2 ≡ 3`.
-Therefore, this function `def:2≢3` can never be called, since there is argument that will typecheck.
-Since Agda notices that the whole thing is moot anyway, we aren't required to write any implementation, which explains the funny `()` notation, also known as an *absurd pattern match.* Absurd pattern matches don't require an definition, and we illustrate that by not giving any equals sign.
+Therefore, this function `def:2≢3` can never be called, since there is no argument that will typecheck.
+Since Agda notices that the whole thing is moot anyway, we aren't required to write any implementation, which explains the funny `()` notation, also known as an *absurd pattern match.*
+Absurd pattern matches don't require an definition, and we illustrate that by not giving any equals sign.

 By virtue of having written a definition of `def:2≢3` that typechecks, we have successfully proven the fact that two is not equal to three.
 Mission